-- counseling students to enroll in at least one "challenge" course their senior year. - promoting innovation and self-directed learning by helping guide students to manage the new online learning platforms. - o using a variety of different technology tools - o introduction to and refinement of executive functioning skills, self advocacy, and digital learning - developing the vision of the graduate in conjunction with RSD17
+- counseling students to enroll in at least one "challenge" course their senior year. - o promote growth in UCONN, PLTW, and AP course sign up - promoting innovation and self-directed learning by continuing to guide students to manage online learning platforms. - o using a variety of different technology tools such as 1:1 device management - introduction to and refinement of executive functioning skills, self advocacy, and digital learning - Implementing the vision of the graduate and communicating with stakeholders about expectations associated with this initiative. - monitoring student success in the new graduation requirement courses (i.e. Health 2, Digital Portfolio) and adjust curriculum and instruction, as necessary

-• monitoring student success in the new graduation requirement courses (i.e. Health 1, Digital Portfolio, and Beginning Spanish Conversation) adn adjust curriculum and instruction, as necessary
+The Counselors will continue to focus on post-secondary planning for our seniors by:

-We will adjust our approach to post-secondary planning for our seniors in light of the pandemic impact by:
+- scaffolding senior meetings and post-secondary planning sessions with counselors to ensure that all seniors meet their post secondary goals - continuing our senior-to-junior mentoring with respect to the college application process - facilitating in-person and virtual visits from college representatives, financial aid experts, etc.

-- scaffolding senior meetings and post-secondary planning sessions with counselors to ensure that all seniors meet their post secondary goals - continuing our senior-to-junior mentoring with respect to the college application process - facilitating virtual visits from college representatives, financial aid experts, etc. - implementing and analyzing student feedback from our post-grad survey - reviewing our current class rank policy and proposing a change in policy, as appropriate to support HKHS students in the college application process
+- implementing and analyzing student feedback from our post-grad survey, using results from first administration to examine possible areas of growth - reviewing our current class rank policy and proposing a change in policy, as appropriate to support HKHS students in the college application process